 db = FAISS.from_documents(chunks, embeddings)

-The problem with the vector search is that the index size grows fast and each new merge to the index take longer with every new document.
+The problem with vector search is that the index size grows fast, and each new merge into the index takes longer with every new document.
 The size of the FAISS database containing all sentences from journals over five years was 6 gigabytes.
 Calculations show that the size of the database for 100 years would be 120 gigabytes, but the problem is that the indexing time also increases, and I probably would never have waited for indexing on my laptop.
-But if the problem were only with indexing.
-To use this FAISS index, you need to load the database into memory.
+But even if the problem were only with indexing, to use this FAISS index, you need to load the database into memory.
 And I don’t have, and won’t have, 120 gigabytes of memory.
 That’s why I abandoned this idea.
-However, the approach generally works for volumes less than available RAM.
+However, the approach generally works for volumes smaller than the available RAM.

 Since we started with Rockwell, here is one of the first examples: